mjcasy/infohet/README.md

 }
 ```

-Feature Selection based on Het, the information content in gene
-expression.
-The Het of each gene is found and adjusted for sparsity.
-Genes with excessive Het compared to simulation of the null are
-identified for selection.
-The null distribution is either a discrete
-uniform or a multinomial with probabilities in proportion to cell count
-depths (default).
+Feature Selection.
+Select genes with the most information (Het) unexplained by technical effects (Hom) or sparsity (HetSparse).
+Technical model samples from categorical distribution in proportion to cell library depths.

 ``` r
 Het <- getHet(CountsMatrix)